Nishchalzz/DEV-DEMO/README.md

 # DEV-DEMO
-This is a demo repo for practise
+This is a demo repo for practise and to enjoy